aridjayarecipes/cutesrecipes.web.app/content/post/2173-recipe-of-award-winning-plum-fig-and-almond-cake.md

 1. Take 100 g figs

 Make this cake work for you all year round by swapping in seasonal fruit favorites like peaches View image.
 Fig-and-Plum Cake. this link is to an external site that may or may not meet accessibility guidelines.
-And that's where this cake came into play.
-I'd seen slices of dried fig and almond cake for sale at Whole Foods wrapped up and on display by the fancy cheeses, and looking through the ingredients I realized it was pretty much.
+And that&#39;s where this cake came into play.
+I&#39;d seen slices of dried fig and almond cake for sale at Whole Foods wrapped up and on display by the fancy cheeses, and looking through the ingredients I realized it was pretty much.

 <!--inarticleads2-->